-Do you struggle to get your kids to listen… and obey without turning into the mom version of the Green Man?
+Do you struggle to get your kids to listen… and obey without turning into the mom version of the Green Man and going all Hulk Smash on your kids?
+(Sorry, my son is obsessed with superheroes right now!)

 I know I’ve been there a thousand and one times!

 I have a confession to make… I’m a loud-ish person who’s OK with using my outside voice to be heard… inside.
-It’s not that I’m really yelling.
-I have high energy and I find that my kids don’t hear me unless my volume is turned up. 😉
+It’s not that I’m yelling in anger, I just have high energy and I find that my kids don’t hear me unless my volume is turned up. 😉

-You know, when it’s time to leave the house and your children are nowhere to be found or when it’s dinner time and I’m serving vegetables and they’re nowhere to be found.
+You know, when it’s time to leave the house and your children are nowhere to be found or when it’s dinner time and I’m serving vegetables and they’ve suddenly been struck with a hearing problem.

 So, picking up the volume in my house works.